 The initial public offering price will be substantially higher than the net tangible book value per common share based on the total value of our tangible assets less our total liabilities immediately following this offering.
-Therefore, if you purchase common shares in this offering, you will experience immediate and substantial dilution of approximately \$10.69 per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering at an assumed initial public offering price of \$14.50 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus.
-As at March 31, 2017, we have issued 2,290,758 outstanding stock options, certain of which have exercise prices below the assumed initial public offering price, and an outstanding warrant to acquire 295,009 Class A preferred shares at a price below the assumed initial public offering price.
+Therefore, if you purchase common shares in this offering, you will experience immediate and substantial dilution of approximately \$9.57 per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering at the initial public offering price of \$13.00 per share.
+As at March 31, 2017, we have issued 2,290,758 outstanding stock options, certain of which have exercise prices below the initial public offering price, and an outstanding warrant to acquire 295,009 Class A preferred shares at a price below the initial public offering price.
 To the extent these outstanding options and warrants are ultimately exercised, you will experience further dilution.
 See "Dilution."